 Marion Cotillard makes the case for all-coral-everything with coral-pink and coral-orange eyeshadow.
 Try it on your own by extending your shadow above the eye crease and finishing it off with white liner on your lower lash line and black mascara.

-To create a monochromatic beauty look, Byrdie editors like to use multi-sticks to get the exact same shade (be it orange or another hue) on the lips, cheeks, and lids.
+To create a monochromatic beauty look, use multi-sticks to get the exact same shade (be it orange or another hue) on the lips, cheeks, and lids.

 Selena Gomez is proof that all you really need to pull off the orange-eyeshadow look is glowy skin.
-Besides her cobalt-blue nails and out-to-there lashes, the rest of her beauty look is simple, pretty, and wearable for everyday.
+Besides her out-to-there lashes, the rest of her beauty look is simple, pretty, and wearable for every day.
 BRB, running out to buy an orange dress I can match my eyeshadow to.

 Barbara Palvin somehow makes her bright-orange eyeshadow look relatively subtle and wearable by toning down the rest of the components of her look.
-Use a saturated orange shadow to apply all the way to your brow bone (like Barbara), and complement it with a metallic shadow or liner under your lower lash line.
+Use a saturated orange shadow, like MAC Pigment ($23) in Genuine Orange to apply all the way to your brow bone (like Barbara), and complement it with a metallic shadow or liner under your lower lash line.

 Back again with the unexpected color combination, this time featuring Sofia Sanchez Barrenechea.
-Here, Barrenechea pairs her orange eyeshadow with a green and black contrasting cateye (likely inspired by her intricate earrings).
-The beauty look perfectly compliments her bright orange dress.
+Here, Barrenechea pairs her orange eyeshadow with a green and black contrasting cat-eye (likely inspired by her intricate earrings).
+The beauty look perfectly complements her bright orange dress.

 Nothing is better than glitter, but sometimes it can be tricky to apply.